Hewlett-Packard Israel: Cooperation with the IDF

 In 2014, the Israeli Ministry of Defense responded to a question about the freedom of information asked by Who Profits?.
 The ministry told the media that HP Israel had been hired to keep the Basel biometric sensor system operational at the Israeli checkpoints, at least until the year 2015.

+In 2023, HP Israel's parent company HP Inc. came again under criticism for its cooperation with the IDF in relation to the Israeli invasion of the Gaza Strip.
+The BDS movement has called for consumers and organizations to boycott all HPE IT services and products as well as printers, computers, and printer cartridges from HP Inc.